Gay Taylor: Affair and death of husband

-One of the first books published by the Golden Cockerel Press was A. E. Coppard's first short story collection, Adam and Even & Pinch Me (1921).
-The press went on to publish over a dozen short story and poetry collections by Coppard.
+One of the first books published by the Golden Cockerel Press was A. E. Coppard's first short-story collection, Adam and Even & Pinch Me (1921).
+The press went on to publish more than a dozen short story and poetry collections by Coppard.
 Coppard began helping out with the press, in part in dismay at the poor quality of its releases of his work.
 He later recalled that "the type was poor, the paper bad, the leaves fell out, the cover collapsed."

 He also began an affair with Gay Taylor.
 She became pregnant by Coppard but had an abortion.
 The affair played out over several years, and at one point, her despair over his interest in other women led her to attempt suicide.
 The affair was a central experience in Gay Taylor's life and she recounted it twice, once in fictional form in No Goodness in the Worm (1930) and later in A Prison, A Paradise (1959).

 In January 1924, Harold Taylor was compelled by ill health to retire and the Press was taken over by Robert Gibbings.
 Taylor died on 12 March 1925.
 He bequeathed the bulk of his estate to his sister, leaving only £50 to Gay.

 Writing

 She returned to London and began writing No Goodness in the Worm.
 The novel received generally positive reviews.
-Writing in the Times Literary Supplement, Marjorie Grant Cook called it "a first novel of exciting quality: one of those uncommon books whose first page is a good through which the reader enters a little world of other people’s lives and is lost for the time to his own."
+Writing in The Times Literary Supplement, Marjorie Grant Cook called it "a first novel of exciting quality: one of those uncommon books whose first page is a good through which the reader enters a little world of other people’s lives and is lost for the time to his own."
 Frances Lamont Robbins, on the other had, dismissed it: "If English feminism has a literature, this novel must represent its lowest point; for it is one of the rankest pieces of nonsense that this patient reviewer ever read."

 In the 1930s she began studying Schopenhauer and attempted to write another novel.
-She attended lectures by P. D. Ouspensky but found his system "too cold and too shallow for me."
+She attended lectures by P. D. Ouspensky but found his system "too cold and too shallow for me".
 She also considered joining a community of Anglican nuns at Peakirk in Cambridgeshire.
 She worked sporadically, accepting the consequence poverty: "Either one has money but no time, or time but no money."
 She refused to make contact with her family, who she referred to as "pachyderms."